geoffyuen/designdev/dev/wordpress.md

 `[video width="730" height="410" src="https://www.youtube.com/watch?v=q3nhjNMab6M"]`

 Unfortunately, you gotta figure out the width and height.
 No width=100% and height=auto.
+Now you can override the mejs css classes.
+Look here for Sass source: https://github.com/mattdrose/mediaelement-skin